kushagra1198/MCTS-TicTacToe/README.md

 # Working of Code and samples
 So, the code working can be shown by the following examples:

 ![exmp](https://user-images.githubusercontent.com/43116010/66701529-a2eec380-ed1a-11e9-973a-13113d545ee1.PNG)

 In this snippet, we have a 3 * 3 grid.
 The 0s represent empty spaces i.e the cells that are empty and a player can play their moves on them.
-Symbol -1 reresents the cell is occupied by player O while symbol 1 represents that cell is occupied by X.
+Symbol -1 reresents the cell is occupied by player O while symbol 1 represents that cell is occupied by X. In the snippet the AI algorithm suggests move 3 which means row=1, col=1.
+Which is the most optimal move by player X to stay in the game without losing.